limitcool/caddy-waf/README.md

     route {
         waf {
-            # Anomaly threshold will block request if the score is => the threshold
+            # Anomaly threshold to block request if the score is >= the threshold
             anomaly_threshold 10

             # Rate limiting: 1000 requests per 1 minute